Avinabo Bag

-Avinabo Bag (born 8 September 1989 in West Bengal) is an Indian footballer who plays as a defender for Mohammedan SC in the I-League.
+Avinabo Bag (born 8 September 1989 in West Bengal) is an Indian footballer who plays as a defender for Bhawanipore.

 Career

 Pailan Arrows

 During the summer of 2011 Bag joined Pailan Arrows of the I-League from Kalighat MS. Bag made his professional debut for Pailan against Salgaocar on 28 October 2012 in the I-League.
 Pailan lost the match 0–4.
 He then scored his first goal of his career on 28 August 2012 against Air India FC during the 2012 Durand Cup in which Pailan drew 1–1 and we knocked-out by 2 points.

 Eagles

 On 5 December 2013 it was announced that Bag has signed up with Eagles F.C. of Kerala on loan for 2013-14 season along with Nadong Bhutia, Bijendra Rai, Jagroop Singh, Bisheshwor Singh, Biswajit Saha, Ramandeep Singh and Govin Singh.
 Moreover, IMG-Reliance, the organisers of the proposed IPL-style football tournament Indian Super League, and Eagles F.C. will facilitate a two to six week training stint for the eight players with UK based Reading F.C.
 Academy.